galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 For those not aware (maybe living on another planet or reading this 20 years from now), this year the humanity was hit hard by a global pandemic caused by the CORONA virus.
 Since the pandemic has declared more than 1.79 million people died worldwide (by the moment I am writing this) causing fear and anxiety.

-The measures to hold the virus spread was har for everyone:
+The measures to hold the virus spread was hard for everyone:

 * We started using masks
 * No more hugs and high-fives
 * Schools closed so, kids had to stay at home (at least for a couple of months)
 * Flights were restricted
-* Working from home was the new norm now
+* Working from home became the new norm
-* A lot of people lost their jobs and had to rely on support programs
 * And much more...

 In a world that was running at the speed of light, always producing more, selling more, making more profits, in 2020 it was forced to slow down!

-You might be wondering, the post title tells about 10x growth, how is growth possible if everything has slowed down?
+You might be wondering, the post title tells about 10x growth.

+# How is growth possible if everything has slowed down?

 It depends on how do you measure growth.

 We usually use to measure growth only by tangible variables: